Our Kind of Traitor (film): Plot

 Perry gives the drive to MI6 agent Hector, the investigator in charge.
 Dima’s information enables Hector and his supervisor Billy to witness a meeting between the Prince and corrupt politician Aubrey Longrigg.
-Despite Billy’s refusal to sanction an investigation, Hector recruits the MacKendricks to stage a chance encounter with Dima in France.
+Because Hector holds a grudge against Longrigg (believing that Longrigg tipped off the police to his son's drug-dealing), Billy refuses to sanction an investigation.
+Despite this, Hector recruits the MacKendricks to stage a chance encounter with Dima in France.
 There, Dima provides the names of his clients and confirms each has received £5 million for their endorsement of the new bank, with Longrigg receiving £20 million.
 Dima refuses to provide the bank account numbers until he and his family have been granted asylum in London.

 Emilio, the Prince's consigliere, suspects the MacKendricks and has henchman Niki intimidate them in his rough neighborhood, where Perry intervenes when the blue-eyed assassin beats a woman.
 Gail is touched by her husband's protectiveness, and their relationship, fraught after Perry's affair with a student, begins to heal.
 Hector reveals to the MacKendricks that he only has two men and has been funding the operation himself.
 They plan to seize Dima and his family after he signs the accounts over to the bank.
-Gail successfully retrieves Dima's wife and children, and Dima kills Niki before Perry brings him to safety.
+Gail successfully retrieves Dima's wife and children, and Perry brings Dima himself to safety.

 As the family are about to board a charter plane back to London, Billy calls Hector with the news that Longrigg has convinced the Home Office to deny the family asylum.
 Thwarted, Hector returns to London alone, but the MacKendricks refuse to leave Dima and his family.